 Prof. Shrikanth (Shri) Narayanan

 Abstract: Human verbal and nonverbal expressions carry crucial information not only about intent but also emotions, individual identity, and the state of health and wellbeing.
-From a basic science perspective, understanding how such rich information is encoded in these signals can illuminate underlying production mechanisms including the variability therein within and across individuals.
-From a technology perspective, finding ways for automatically processing and decoding this complex information continues to be of interest for a variety of applications to inform technology development.
+From a basic science perspective, understanding how such rich information is encoded in these signals can illuminate underlying production mechanisms including the variability therein, within and across individuals.
+From a technology perspective, finding ways for automatically processing and decoding this complex information continues to be of interest across a variety of applications.

 Using Technology for Health and Wellbeing

 Microsoft Research, WA

 Abstract: How can we create technologies to help us reflect on and change our behavior, improving our health and overall wellbeing?
 In this talk, I will briefly describe the last several years of work our research team has been doing in this area.
 We have developed wearable technology to help families manage tense situations with their children, mobile phone-based applications for handling stress and depression, as well as logging tools that can help you stay focused or recommend good times to take a break at work.
 The overarching goal in all of this research is to develop tools that adapt to the user so that they can maximize their productivity and improve their health.